Doomsday Man: Fictional character biography

-Ms. Marvel combats Korman while her sidekick, Araña, destroys the Targoth.
-When Korman severely injures Araña, an enraged Ms. Marvel batters Doomsday Man with a car, tears it open and nearly kills the exposed Korman, relenting at the last minute when the suicidal Korman whispers, "Heh... thank... you".
-Emergency services are able to stabilize Korman, who is later revealed to have been intentionally awakened and given control of Doomsday Man by a rogue faction of A.I.M., which had also manipulated Ms. Marvel into fighting Korman as a part of a "test run" intended to gauge whether or not Korman would be of use against MODOK.
+When Korman severely injures Araña, Ms. Marvel batters Doomsday Man with a car, tears it open, and nearly kills the exposed Korman, relenting at the last minute when the suicidal Korman whispers, "Heh... thank... you".
+Emergency services are able to stabilize Korman, who is later revealed to have been intentionally awakened and given control of Doomsday Man by a rogue faction of A.I.M.

 Powers and abilities

 As it was constructed to be able to withstand and function in every conceivable environment, Doomsday Man is nigh-invulnerable and superhumanly strong.
-It also has a laser cannon mounted on its right arm and a "photonic nullifier" hidden within its mouth.
-A.I.M. provided Doomsday Man with further armaments, including tachyon blasters attached to its head and gun-arm and the power to teleport itself and others.
+It also has a laser cannon mounted on its right arm and a "photonic nullifier" in its mouth.
+A.I.M. provided Doomsday Man with further armaments, including tachyon blasters attached to its head and arm and the power to teleport itself and others.

 Kerwin Korman merging with it increased Doomsday Man's mental faculties, giving it a human-like mind and personality, as well as the ability to improvise.
-Korman himself was a genius inventor and engineer and, like Carol Danvers, he was mutated into a human-Kree hybrid entity via exposure to the radiation emitted by the Psyche-Magnitron.
+Korman himself is a genius inventor and engineer and, like Carol Danvers, was mutated into a human-Kree hybrid via exposure to the radiation emitted by the Psyche-Magnitron.